Floby/node-tokenizer/README.md

     {
       stepSize: 0, // For large streams, the maximum size that will be tokenized at a time.
 This must be larger than the largest expected token.
-      split: undefined // See explanation in 'Splitting into Smaller Pieces' }
+      split: undefined // A regular expression.
+See explanation in 'Splitting into Smaller Pieces' }

 **Adding Rules**